 A push assist system can be activated.
-The speed depends on the selected gear.
-The motor continues to drive the pedelec as long as the rider presses the push assist button on the handlebars.
+The push assist continues to drive the bicycle at walking speed as long as the rider pushes the long assistance lever (left) on the handlebars.
 The speed can be a maximum of 6 km/h in this case.
-The electric drive system stops when the push assist button is released.
+The drive stops when the long assistance lever is released.